 Solving the homelessness challenge requires a collective response.
-Los Angeles County residents understand this because we overwhelming agreed to increase our taxes with the passage of Measure H to help solve this issue that touches every community across our county.
+Los Angeles County residents understand this because we overwhelmingly agreed to increase our taxes with the passage of Measure H to help solve this issue that touches every community across our county.

-As Chair of the State Budget and Fiscal Review Committee, I worked to allocate $500 million in funding to 11 big cities across the state, resulting in $166 million in funding for Los Angeles Homeless Services Authority.
+As Chair of the State Budget and Fiscal Review Committee, I worked to allocate $500 million in funding to 11 big cities across the state, resulting in $166 million in funding for the Los Angeles Homeless Services Authority.
 Funding is one key component but not the only solution.
 Our unhoused residents face a diverse range of challenges and failed systems that have gotten them to this point.
 Data and personal testimonies show us that if we want to make a long term impact it is no longer effective to save housing as a carrot for proving yourself but instead housing must be the solution for helping people get back on their feet.
-This is why I support diversifying solutions to efficiently apply Measure H funding to prevent and help end homelessness with outreach, rapid housing, bridge housing, seamless resident onboarding to services, and permanent housing.
+This is why I support diverse solutions to efficiently apply Measure H funding to prevent and help end homelessness with outreach, rapid housing, bridge housing, seamless resident on-boarding to services, and permanent housing.

 I have always stood with and fought for working families.
-This has meant creating and supporting policies that protect the rights of organized labor, increasing access to resources that strengthen the employability of residents and helping to keep industries with good paying jobs in our community.
-Most recently I authored Senate Bill 951 to renew the Film and TV Tax Credit.
+This has meant creating and supporting policies that protect the rights of organized labor, increasing access to resources that strengthen the employability of residents, and helping to keep industries with good paying jobs in our community.
+Most recently, I authored Senate Bill 951 to renew the Film and TV Tax Credit.
 SB 951 helps keep behind-the-scenes production jobs that impact thousands of residents right here in Los Angeles county - the entertainment capital of the world.

 Los Angeles County has a growing number of industries from tech to manufacturing that make our economy a hub for ingenuity and opportunity.
 I will continue to work to ensure communities are not sidelined from accessing all that our economy has to offer.
 Every person has the right to earn a living that allows them to do more than just survive, but to thrive.
 Achieving this requires collaborating with multiple community partners and systems to create policies that help keep good paying jobs in our community and strengthening the resources -- community colleges, job resource centers, CalFresh and many more -- that residents need to enter and advance in the workforce.